OpenEquations/COA_Taskforce_GalleryAndLogic_Challenge/README.md

 # COA_Taskforce_GalleryAndLogic_Challenge

 ## Description
 This project is an interactive photo gallery that adapts to different screen sizes and devices.
-It matches the provided Figma designs and includes hover interactions to display additional details.
+It matches most but not all provided Figma designs and includes hover interactions to display additional details.
+On screens less than 590px ovalays vanishes!

+-Please, ##hover on emages ## and ## _click on them!_ to see preview & thumbnair ##

 ## Features
 - Responsive design